The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 So I did what any highly scientific physiotherapist would do.
 I flipped over her treatment plan and drew 12 little spoons on the back.
 Then I asked her to walk me through her Tuesday.

-Broken sleep.
-One spoon gone before her feet hit the floor.
-Phone check in bed.
-Half a spoon.
-Getting the kids ready.
-Two spoons.
-Traffic.
-One spoon.
-Arrived at work already slightly behind.
-One spoon.
-Back-to-back meetings.
-Three spoons.
-A “quick coffee catch-up” with a colleague — on the calendar it looked like a break, in her body it was workplace politics, emotional labour, problem-solving and staying switched on.
-Three spoons.
-Lunch at the desk while replying to emails.
-One spoon.
-A difficult message from a family member.
-Two spoons.
+Broken sleep — one spoon gone before her feet hit the floor.
+Phone check in bed — half a spoon.
+Getting the kids ready — two spoons.
+Traffic — one spoon.
+Arrived at work already slightly behind — one spoon.
+Back-to-back meetings — three spoons.
+A “quick coffee catch-up” with a colleague — on the calendar it looked like a break.
+In her body it was workplace politics, emotional labour, problem-solving and staying switched on — three spoons.
+Lunch at the desk while replying to emails — one spoon.
+A difficult message from a family member — two spoons.

 By midday, she had burned roughly 14 spoons.
 The day had only just started.
+That was the moment her face changed.
+Just a quiet, body-level recognition.
+“Ohhhh.”

 You are not lazy.
 You are not weak.
 You are not broken.
 You may simply be spending more spoons than you are earning.

-And when that goes on for long enough, your body starts borrowing from places it probably should not.
+When that goes on for long enough, your body starts borrowing from places it probably should not.
 Your patience.
 Your sleep.
 Your mood.
 Your immune resilience.
 Your training recovery.
 Your ability to focus.
 Your motivation.
 Your capacity to be kind.
 Your ability to feel like yourself.

 A good life costs spoons.
 Raising kids costs spoons.
 Building a career costs spoons.
 Training for sport costs spoons.
 Studying costs spoons.
 Friendship costs spoons.
 Love costs spoons.
 Meaning costs spoons.
+The problem is not spending spoons.
+The problem is spending them blindly, leaking them everywhere, pretending invisible load does not count, and then wondering why the body eventually says, nope.

 Quick answer: Spoon Theory is an energy-budgeting metaphor.
-You imagine starting the day with a certain number of spoons, and every physical, mental, emotional, social and stress-related task spends some of them.
+You start the day with a certain number of spoons, and every physical, mental, emotional, social and stress-related task spends some of them.
 It helps you see where your energy goes, what secretly drains it, what gives it back, and how to plan your day with more care and less shame.

-One important note: Spoon Theory was created by Christine Miserandino in 2003 to explain the energy limitations of living with lupus and chronic illness.
+Important: Spoon Theory was created by Christine Miserandino in 2003 to explain the energy limitations of living with lupus and chronic illness.
 This article honours that origin.

 What Is Spoon Theory?

-Spoon Theory began as a story.
 Christine Miserandino was trying to explain to a friend what it felt like to live with lupus.
 She grabbed every spoon she could reach.
-About a dozen of them.
-She handed them to her friend and said, here — these are your spoons for the day.
+About a dozen.
+She handed them over and said, here — these are your spoons for the day.
+Each spoon represented a unit of available energy.
+Getting dressed might cost one spoon.
+Showering might cost another.
+When the spoons were gone, they were gone.
+You could borrow from tomorrow, but tomorrow would charge interest.

 Why This Idea Works So Well